Here is the latest of my short-short stories that are composites of real-life events with psychological or practical

 Emily's given name was Dakota but to channel her favorite poet, she changed it to Emily.
 That was but one of many things she did to amplify the muse and her identity as a poet.

 Emily even poured herself into the artist’s bane—marketing.
 Not only did she read her work at every poetry slam and open mic she could, and posted her work on poetry websites, she xeroxed and later self-published collections of her poems and read them on a "portable stage:" an upside-down 5-gallon soy sauce bucket.
-She set up her stage mainly on Telegraph Ave. in Berkeley but also on any street studded with progressive literary foot traffic.
+She set up her stage mainly on Berkeley's Telegraph Ave. but also on any street with lots of lefty, literary foot traffic.
 And she kept producing, poem after poem, collection after collection.

 On her deathbed, Emily felt it was all for naught.
-Sure, a few hundred, maybe even 1,000 people had read or heard her work.
+Sure, a few hundred people had read or heard her work.
 But had any remembered any of it, let alone been changed by it?
-And after she died and could no longer flog her work, her impact would certainly go from almost zero to zero.
+And after she died and could no longer flog her work, her impact would certainly descend from almost zero to zero.

-Alas, most people’s work withers but we can be motivated even by the thought that we've planted seed.
-Have you planted any seeds you're proud of?
+Alas, the effect of most people’s work withers but perhaps we can be motivated by the possibility that we've planted seed.
+Have you planted any you're proud of?
 Not proud of?
 Any you'd like to create and sow?

 Bonus question: Brigid was moved to action by recalling a poem extolling the miracle of growth, from cell to person.
 Yet the action she chose was to go to an international adoption agency.
 Other than infertility, why might she have done that?